AvaAvarai/AvaAvarai/README.md

 ## Academic Publications

-_Chronologically ordered from current at top to first work at bottom._
+_Chronologically ordered from current at top to first at bottom._

 3. **"Synthetic Data Generation with Visual Knowledge Discovery"**
 - Authors: Alice Williams and Dr. Boris Kovalerchuk.